gitmylo/riffusion/README.md

 # Riffusion scripts
+## Setup and usage (Windows, Mac and Linux)
+1. Make sure you have [python 3.10](https://www.python.org/downloads/) (or later) installed.
+2. Set up and activate venv
+  * Automatic (Windows):
+    1. run `createvenv.bat`
+    2. run `activate.bat`
+  * Manual (Windows, Mac and Linux) (Can't test this, so I hope I wrote it correctly):
+    1. open a terminal in the project root folder
+    2. run `python -m venv venv` or `py -m venv venv`
+    3. activate the venv
+       * Windows: run `start venv\Scripts\activate.bat`
+       * Mac and Linux: run `venv/bin/activate`
+3. Install packages
+   * Run `pip install -r requirements.txt` or `pip install -r requirements_all.txt`
+4. Set the settings in the script you want to run
+   * Settings are described per script below
+5. Put your input files into the `!input` folder.
+   * The `!input` will be automatically created on the first run if it doesn't exist.
+And the script will exit.
+6. Run the script
+   * Run `python script.py` where `script.py` is the name of the script you want to run.
+For example `python audiotoimageconverter.py`.
+7. Done
+   * The script shows what it's doing at the moment, and when it's done.
+   * Outputs to the `!output` folder.

 ## Current scripts
 * Audio to image converter
   * Automatically split audio files into chunks of 512x512 pixels